functionland/docs/docs/api/file.md

 ### `sendStreamFile(source, meta) => Promise<FileId>`
-sendStreamFile will take a source and meta  as argument and return Promise. if upload done successfully Promise return a `FileId` that is a string representing the CID of uploaded content.
+sendStreamFile will take a source and meta  as argument and return Promise. if upload done successfully Promise return a `FileId` that is a string representing the CID of uploaded content. useful when you work with stream or outside of browser.
 - source:  `AsyncIterable<Uint8Array>`
 - meta: `{name,type,lastModified,size}`